CRUSTDE-ContainerizedRustDevEnv/CRUSTDE_Containerized_Rust_DevEnv/README.md

-# CRUSTDE - Containerized Rust Development Environment in Linux on bare metal or in Windows using WSL2
+# CRUSTDE - Containerized Rust Development Environment

 ***CRUSTDE - Containerized Rust Development Environment in Linux on bare metal or in Windows using WSL2***